-Responding to Rogozin’s offer on Twitter, Musk said “thanks” and asked, “what is your favourite tea?”, to which the Russian space chief replied that they could “start with my grandmother’s favourite” blend, posting a picture of a box of ‘Three Friendly Elephants’ loose-leaf tea.
+Responding to Rogozin’s offer on Twitter, Musk said “thanks” and asked, “what is your favorite tea?”, to which the Russian space chief replied that they could “start with my grandmother’s favourite” blend, posting a picture of a box of ‘Three Friendly Elephants’ loose-leaf tea.

 Rogozin took office as Roscosmos’ Director-General in May 2018, succeeding Igor Komarov.

 Meanwhile, SpaceX is all set to launch to orbit its first all-civilian mission ‘Inspiration4’ on September 15.